emileDesmaili/roadtrip_web_app/README.md

 # Some features include:
 - interactive map with estimation of driving time, distance & gas cost
 - city by city zoom with images, news, weather, & average cost per stay
+- TODO: budget dashboard
 - TODO: city recommenders system?
-- TODO: GAN to generate iamge from all city images?
+- TODO: GAN to generate fake city from all city images?

 # To use the deployed app (which is still in v0)
 - https://share.streamlit.io/emiledesmaili/roadtrip_web_app/main/streamlit_index.py